The Conquest of China

-The initial cast included Thomas Gillow as Theinmingus, Henry Harris as Zungteus, Henry Norris as Palexus, Matthew Medbourne as King of China, William Smith as Quitazo, Samuel Sandford as Lycugus, Mary Betterton as Orunda, Elizabeth Currer as Alcinda and Mary Lee as Amavanga.
+The original cast included Thomas Gillow as Theinmingus, Henry Harris as Zungteus, Henry Norris as Palexus, Matthew Medbourne as King of China, William Smith as Quitazo, Samuel Sandford as Lycungus, Mary Betterton as Orunda, Elizabeth Currer as Alcinda, Mrs. Spencer as Vangona, and Mary Lee as Amavanga.
+Other characters include Legozun, a Villain of Lycungus's Party, Maskers, Messengers, Lords, Ladies, Guards, and Attendants.